 - Your estate will receive a tax deduction for the charitable contribution, which can offset estate taxes.

-- Because TCF does not pay income tax, the full amount of your retirement account will directly benefit CCSA.
+- Because CCSA Foundation does not pay income tax, the full amount of your retirement account will directly benefit CCSA.

 “Given current tax law, it may be most advantageous for seniors to make charitable contributions by donating IRA assets.
 That’s what we did in order to fulfill our campaign pledge to CCSA’s new building.”